bigeasy/cadence/diary.md

 }
 ```

-Obvious, but it means that any excpetion thrown by a function built with Cadence
+Obvious, but it means that any exception thrown by a function built with Cadence
 requires some sort of unwrappering, even if it is serial.

 Errors feel like a chink in the armor.